greebt01/javascript-modern-js-for-react-devs/readme.md

   - Primitive types: (null, undefined, boolean, number, string, symbol, and BigInt)
   - Reference types: (objects)

-# DOM
+# DOM Manipulation
-- JavaScript can be use to manipulate the DOM, but in general we don't need to do this in our React apps
+- Document Object Model (DOM)
-- React manipulates the real DOM based on the changes to React's virtual DOM
+- JavaScript can be use to manipulate the DOM, but in general we shouldn't do this in our React applications because React manages the DOM for us

 # Developing Apps for the Browser
 - The modern web browser is a highly sophisticated tool for rendering web pages and executing JavaScript